geopandas/geopandas/README.md

 [``libspatialindex``](https://github.com/libspatialindex/libspatialindex).
 If using brew, you can install using ``brew install Spatialindex``.
-Another optional dependency [``pyproj``](https://github.com/jswhit/pyproj) if installed, enhances the speed of coordinate transformation.
+Another optional dependency [``pyproj``](https://github.com/jswhit/pyproj) if installed, improves the performance of coordinate transformation.

 **Install**